Table of contents

 About the OSPO Alliance

-The OSPO Alliance was launched by a coalition of leading European open source non-profit organizations, including OW2, Eclipse Foundation, OpenForum Europe, and Foundation for Public Code, with a mission to grow awareness for open source in Europe and globally and to promote the structured and professional management of open source by companies and administrations.
+The OSPO Alliance was launched by a coalition of leading open source non-profit organizations, including OW2, Eclipse Foundation, OpenForum Europe, and Foundation for Public Code, with a mission to grow awareness for open source and to promote the structured and professional management of open source by companies and administrations.

 While the Good Governance initiative is focused on developing a management methodology, the OSPO Alliance has the broader goal to help companies, particularly in non-technology sectors, and public institutions discover and understand open source, start benefiting from it across their activities and grow to host their own OSPOs.

-The OSPO Alliance has established the OSPO Alliance website hosted at https://ospo-alliance.org.
+The OSPO Alliance has established the OSPO Alliance website hosted at https://ospo-alliance.org (EN).
 The OSPO Alliance serves the community with a safe place to discuss and exchange on the topics of OSPOs, and provides a repository for a comprehensive set of resources for corporations, public institutions, and research and academic organizations.
-The OSPO Alliance connects with OSPOs across Europe and the world as well as with supportive community organizations.
+The OSPO Alliance connects with OSPOs around the world as well as with supportive community organizations.
 It encourages best practices and fosters contribution to the sustainability of the open source ecosystem.
-Check out the OSPO Alliance website for a quick overview of complementary frameworks of IT management best practices.
+Check out the OSPO Alliance (EN) website for a quick overview of complementary frameworks of IT management best practices.

 Translations

 This book was originally written in English.
-It is also available in French, German, Portuguese, Dutch, Italian and Spanish, thanks to an ongoing community work to translate the GGI Handbook.
+It is also available in many other languages thanks to an ongoing community work to translate the GGI Handbook.
 As progress evolves rapidly, we recommend to check out our official website for a complete list of available translations.

-The GGI handbook is translated using Weblate, an open source project and platform that offers free hosting for open source projects.
+The GGI handbook is translated using Weblate (MULTI), an open source project and platform that offers free hosting for open source projects.
 We want to thank them deeply, as well as all our translation contributors.
 You are amazing.

 Contributors